flutternetwork/WiFiFlutter/README.md

 ## Android Permissions
 The following permissions are listed according to their intended use:

-### Required permissions added by the plugin (not need add this explicitly in your project):
+### Required permissions added by the plugin (not need to add this explicitly in your project):
 The physical WiFi module can be used with this feature.
 ```xml
 <uses-feature android:name="android.hardware.wifi" />